YanpengMei/review-of-C/README.md

 1. linspace - just like the function in Matlab or Python(numpy)

-2. findspan - find the knot span
+2. findspan - find the knot span index

+3. basisfun - basis function for B-Spline(this will be the next)

 to be continued...